 "Top Lawyer," DBusiness Magazine 2009, 2010, 2015, 2016, 2017, 2018, 2020, 2021

 Fellow, Litigation Counsel of America (2014 - )

-"Woman of the Year for the State of Michigan," Michigan Lawyers Weekly, 2016
+"Woman of the Year" Award in the Michigan Legal Profession, Michigan Lawyers Weekly, 2016

 Michael Franck Award - State Bar of Michigan, 2014